dojo/docs/dojo/position.rst

 Introduction
 ============

 The dojo.position function is used to obtain position and size information about a DOM node.
-The type of information it returns is the width and height of the DOM node's border-box (or borderStart-to-borderEnd size), and absolute position (borderStart) in the form of page x and y coordinates.
+The type of information it returns is the width and height of the DOM node's border-box (or borderStart-to-borderEnd size), and absolute position (border-start) in the form of x and y coordinates.
+If the optional second parameter (default=false) has the value true, then the returned x and y values are offsets from the document root (unaffected by window scrolling), otherwise they are relative to the current viewport.
 The return object looks like:

 { w: 300: h: 150, x: 700, y: 900, }